Obsessive compulsive disorder

-Cognitive behaviour therapy aims to change patterns of thinking, beliefs and behaviours that may trigger anxiety and obsessive compulsive symptoms.
+Cognitive behavior therapy aims to change patterns of thinking, beliefs and behaviors that may trigger anxiety and obsessive compulsive symptoms.
 This therapy uses education to promote control over symptoms.
 The education includes information that helps to expose myths about the causes of OCD.

-Part of the therapy involves gradually exposing the person to situations that trigger their obsessions and, at the same time, helping them to reduce their compulsions and avoidance behaviours.
+Part of the therapy involves gradually exposing the person to situations that trigger their obsessions and, at the same time, helping them to reduce their compulsions and avoidance behaviors.
 This process is gradual and usually begins with less feared situations.
 The exposure tasks and prevention of compulsions are repeated daily and consistently until anxiety decreases.
 Over time, this allows the person to rebuild trust in their capacity to manage and function, even with anxiety.

-Cognitive behavioural therapy should be undertaken by a qualified mental health professional.
+Cognitive behavioral therapy should be undertaken by a qualified mental health professional.
 Over-use of alcohol, drugs and some medications may interfere with the success of this type of treatment.